-The ethos of the two orchestras, collectively known as 'ELO', is to have fun while learning to play better as an ensemble, with the help of our in-house 'professionals' covering all the sections of the classical symphony orchestra.
-We restrict ourselves to just two concerts per year in order to balance the pursuit of excellence in music making with maintaining a relaxed learning atmosphere, without the constant fear of an impending performance!
+The ethos of the orchestra is to have fun while always striving to improve our overall sound.
+We restrict ourselves to just two concerts per year in order to balance the pursuit of excellence in music making, with maintaining a relaxed learning atmosphere without the constant fear of an impending performance!
 Some members relish playing in our concerts whereas others prefer to attend the rehearsals only, where they gain confidence and expertise in orchestral playing.

 The sessions are inexpensive and funding is available for those in need.
 The groups are very friendly and welcoming which makes the coffee breaks a noisy affair!